Sedation Dentistry with Smile Workshop

 What Is Sedation Dentistry?

 Sedation dentistry refers to the process of administering medication to relax the patient’s mind and body before a dental procedure begins.
+It’s sometimes referred to as “sleep dentistry,” although that’s not entirely accurate.
+Patients are usually awake with the exception of those who are under general anesthesia.

 At Smile Workshop, we understand that a visit to the dentist isn’t always fun for every patient, and that’s okay!
 We want you to have a comfortable, safe experience at our office.
 Whether you’re getting a routine cavity filling or a root canal, we offer a variety of effective sedation dentistry options for patients.
+Read more below about sedation options at Smile Workshop.

 Levels of Sedation Used at the Dentist